juancolchete/BlockchainBuilder/README.md

 # BlockchainBuilder
-A project that teaches how to create a blockchain using substrate
+A project that teaches how to create a blockchain using substrate whole ledger is EVM compatible.
 ## prod

 ## Command to run bootnode